1925 serum run to Nome: Popular media

 The relay has been depicted in various media.
 Shortly before World War II, Czech teacher and writer František Omelka was fascinated by the story, writing the novella Štafeta ("Relay") published in Czech in 1946.
 As an avid Esperantist, Omelka himself translated it into Esperanto, with subsequent translations into German, Dutch, Frisian, Icelandic, Chinese, Japanese, and English.

+The serum run was featured in the 1949 animated short "Daffy Duck Hunt", where Daffy Duck describes his time in a freezer as though he were delivering serum on a dog sled.

 In 1976, the story was retold in Race Against Death: A True Story of the Far North, by children's author Seymour Reit.
 Reit's book was featured in a 1978 episode of The Book Bird, a PBS program where host John Robbins illustrated key scenes from the book being discussed.

-The 1995 animated film Balto was loosely based on the events of the final leg of the serum run, although all of the characters besides Balto are fictional.
+The 1995 2D hand-drawn animated film Balto with music composed by James Roy Horner was loosely based on the events of the final leg of the serum run, although all of the characters besides Balto are fictional for family and children entertainments.
 A detailed recounting of the people and events involved in the serum run, including the story of the native mushers and the local nurses who attended to the sick and dying, is included in the 2003 book, The Cruelest Miles: The Heroic Story of Dogs and Men in a Race Against an Epidemic, by Gay and Laney Salisbury.
 In 2013, a documentary titled Icebound – The Greatest Dog Story Ever Told, focused on the aftermath of the events.
 The Great Alaskan Race, a 2019 film, produced by Rebel Road Entertainment, is based on the serum run.
 Togo, produced by Walt Disney Pictures, debuted on December 20, 2019, on Disney+.